Google query: “gas and indigestion while pregnant”

 You really, really need to eat a lot of iron, which the body easily absorbs from meat and eggs, spinach and beans.

-Internet research is basically the only skill I got it in college and it has become something of a curse sine being pregnant.
-Dr. Paulo is exactly the zen master, this patient needs.
+Internet research is basically the only skill I got in college and it has become something of a curse since being pregnant.
+Dr. Paulo is exactly the zen master this patient needs.
 Eat a balanced diet.
 Cook everything until there’s no pink.
 Stop using Google.
 Everyone will be fine.